ReinerNippes/nextcloud/docs/NEXTCLOUD_README.md

 ### ExApps with HaPR

 Installs the `app_api` app and registers the HaPR (HaProxy Reverse Proxy) deploy daemon for Docker-based external applications.

+### Whiteboard

+Installs and configures the Excalidraw-based collaborative whiteboard app.
+The whiteboard WebSocket server runs as a Docker container and can be deployed collocated with Nextcloud or on a dedicated server.
+See [WHITEBOARD-README.md](WHITEBOARD-README.md) for details (if available).

 ### Notify Push